 With four round wins, our overall winner is DreamHost.
 Some rounds, such as the last one, it was a clear decision, but others were more nuanced.
 Of the EIG brands, Bluehost is the best, so you shouldn’t discount it.

 Though DreamHost is among the best options, it isn’t the only option.
 We think you should consider it over Bluehost, but you might be better off with a plan at SiteGround or Hostinger.
-Read our other web hosting reviews to learn more about those web hosts to see if they’re right for you.

 Do you agree that DreamHost should win?
 How much value do you put on web hosting privacy?
 Let us know in the comments below and, as always, thanks for reading.